Fundamentals of Computing

 - Video tutorials.

 - The material of the first term is covered by any two textbooks: (1) on computer architecture, and (2) on the theory of computing.
+(Some of them are available on the Web.)
 For example:

 M. Morris Mano and Charles R. Kime.
 Logic and Computer Design Fundamentals.
 Fourth Edition.
 Pearson, 2008.